LennartH/advent-of-code/2024/README.md

 - I don't think SQL is bad because of that, it just shows that you need to think differently about how to get things done and that you need to approach problems from unusual directions.
 - The only really bad thing I have to say about SQL is that it has just awful ergonomics.
-To understand a query you need to start reading somewhere from the middle (and it has to be the right middle as well) and continue upwards and downwards simultaneously.
+To understand a query you need to start reading somewhere from the middle (and it has to be the right middle as well) and continue upwards and downwards at the same time.
 It absolutely makes sense that what you're grouping by is specified at the very end, but what you're doing with those groups is at the start of the query.
 Put a [subquery in the middle](https://github.com/LennartH/advent-of-code/blob/f448e1166d9805e763a45414f0561e26788472c0/2024/day-11_plutonian-pebbles/solution.sql#L36-L55) and you can be sure that everyone has to read that at least three times to get an idea about what's going on.
 Common table expressions help, but my point remains.

-**The ~~Ugly~~ Remarkable**
+**The** ~~Ugly~~ **Remarkable**

 - _Day 6_ was an early curveball.
 Not only was it the first time to do some kind of pathfinding, causing loops instead of preventing them made things extra spicy.
 Took me nearly two days to get that done and putting in the work to get [some kind of visual represenation](https://github.com/LennartH/advent-of-code/blob/f448e1166d9805e763a45414f0561e26788472c0/2024/day-06_guard-gallivant/solution.sql#L230-L335)